9 Cheapest Prop Firms in 2026

 Funded Trading Plus $89 ($10K) 2-Step Classic

-Here are five firms that keep entry costs low while still offering conditions you can realistically trade under.
+Here are nine firms that keep entry costs low while still offering conditions you can realistically trade under.

 Each one takes a different approach to affordability, so the best pick depends on what matters most to you beyond the price.